Skip to Main Content

 6. How long can I keep an ILL item?

 • Copies of articles and book chapters are yours to keep.
-Articles and book chapter copies received electronically are automatically deleted after 30 days, so be sure to save a copy to your computer, Google Drive, or OneDrive.
+Articles and book chapter copies received electronically are automatically deleted after 30 days or after 5 downloads, so be sure to save a copy to your computer, Google Drive, or OneDrive.

-• Many lenders set their ILL loan periods at 8 weeks (but, again, this can vary).
+• Many lenders set their ILL loan periods at 8 weeks, but the due dates can vary widely.
 If you need some more time with your ILL loan, contact the Interlibrary Loan Office at ill@rmc.edu to ask them to request a renewal on your behalf.

 7. How can I renew an ILL item?